waynodiablo/Oystercard/pills/IoPill.md

 ```bash
 Io> Turtle says := method("catchphrase" println)
 ```

+Ooh, see what we did there?
+Let's ignore the method declaration for now, and instead concentrate on what's happening in the brackets.
+We have a string "catchphrase", and we are applying a method called 'println' to it.
+In Io parlance, the string would be the **receiver** and println would be the **message.**

+Also, notice how simple this method definition is?
+Don't worry, you can also declare methods over several lines (but naturally you wouldn't dream of making complicated methods, would you?)

 Now we are set to give our little guys a voice.
 For those of you who weren't present in the 80s (or just not cool during that period), here is a list of possible phrases: